 Either capitalism or socialism can work well as economic systems for a group of people or a nation.
 In fact, to this author’s knowledge, all nations have some mix of the two systems.
 There are no pure capitalistic nations nor are they any purely socialistic nations.

 Neither system will work if individuals are either greedy or lazy.
-Greed (or selfishness) and laziness are problems of human character, and human character is not fixed by economic systems.
+Greed (or selfishness) and laziness are problems of human character, and human character is not fixed by economic systems or political systems or social philosophies.

 For people to attack socialism as a knee jerk reaction to hearing its name, is to demonstrate ignorance and lack of understanding.
 The U.S. has socialistic components to its society and governance.
 To deny that is irrational.
-Fear and ignorance is a poor substitute for reason, and those who have a fear / defensive response to the word or concept of "socialism" are not doing well with reason.
-What those who preach against socialism typically do is to associate some tyrant or other evil or oppressive government who has socialistic features (or at least claims to) with "socialism" or "communism".
+Fear and ignorance are poor substitutes for reason, and those who have a fear / defensive response to the word or concept of "socialism" are not doing well with reason.
+What those who preach against socialism typically do is to ASSOCIATE some tyrant and his grossly immoral actions with his nations socialistic features (or that tyrant's claims) with "socialism" or "communism".
 This is the fallacy of hasty generalization or red-herring type fallacy and this error is often referred to as the "association fallacy".
+Stated simply, a tyrant preaching soclistic ideas while not actually implementing them but rather misuing and abusing them in order to take power or riches to himself is not "socialism" or "communism"!
+Rather, it is just plain old greedy tyrantism using economic words to try and hide the simple truth.

 The fundamental reason that both capitalistic and socialistic systems fail or do not function optimally, are human greed and lust for power.
 Human nature will usually be the reason for human failures, both for individuals (billionaires or political leaders) and for groups of people (nations or businesses).